zhouzhongyuan/blog/contents/articles/pair-programming-is-not-a-panacea/index.md

 the zone.
 The zone is where deep thought really comes from and where breakthroughs happen.
 I want to feel free to try something silly or even stupid if I think it might increase my knowledge about the problem, without first having to justify why I'm doing it.
+I don't want to worry I'm boring the other person because I'm lost in thought.
 And vice versa with the person I'm working with, I want them to get into the zone too.

+*Pairing actively prevents people from getting into the zone*

-I'm not at all saying collaboration is bad.
+I'm not saying collaboration is bad.
 Collaboration is great!
 But *pairing is not necessarily collaboration*.
 Led Zeppelin collaborated together, yet Jimmy Page didn't have a second guitarist weighing in on every single chord being chosen.
 This is extremely important.
 There are no silver bullets out there.
 No